deity-io/falcon-platform-docs/docs/platform/server-v3/extensions/shop-extension.md

 <!--END_DOCUSAURUS_CODE_TABS-->

-and add extension and module to the configuration of the server:
+and add extension and module (in this example it's [Magento2 module](../modules/magento2-module)) to the configuration of the server:

 ```js
 {